 A left ventricular assist device is most often used when a patient with heart failure is waiting for heart transplant surgery.
 In some cases, left ventricular assist devices restore failing hearts, eliminating the need for a transplant.
 An LVAD can also be used in patients with end stage heart failure who do not qualify for a heart transplant, prolonging life and improving quality of life.

 Left ventricular assist device (LVAD) therapy has become more promising due to recent data that suggests improved survival and quality of life in patients with end stage heart failure.
 Our group is expanding the use of this new technology beyond patients who are waiting for transplant ('bridge to transplant') to patients who do not qualify for transplant but have an unacceptable quality of life on medical therapy ('destination therapy').
 At Stanford, we have the newest devices available, including the HeartMate II and HeartWare devices, in order to provide the best care for our patients.

 Some patients with heart failure feel worse despite the best medical therapy, and require advanced treatments for heart failure.
 A LVAD is a surgically implanted device that helps the heart pump blood to the rest of the body.

 A LVAD increases long-term survival, quality of life, and allows patients with heart failure to return home to an active lifestyle.
 Learn more by reading the LVAD FAQs.

-Why choose Stanford Hospital & Clinics for implantation of a left ventricular assist device?
+Why choose Stanford Health Care for implantation of a left ventricular assist device?